 Know your attachment style and overcome codependency

 Codependency is about over-functioning in someone else's life but under-functioning in your own.
 It involves placing the focus of your life around somebody else and not taking care of your own needs.
-It can involve a personality type that draws an individual into relationships with others (usually avoidant) who demand love, respect and care but who cannot give the same back.
-In spite of not receiving love and respect in return a codependent will stay in that relationship no matter how upset they become.
+It may involve a personality type that draws an individual into relationships with others (usually avoidant) who demand love, respect and care but who cannot give the same back.
+In spite of not receiving love and respect in return, a codependent will stay in that relationship no matter how upset they become.
 Narcissists are considered to be natural magnets for the codependent.

 A codependent is someone who cannot function from their innate self and whose thinking and behaviour is instead organised around another person.
 They let another’s behaviour affect them, and are obsessed with controlling that individual's behaviour.
 Active codependency is when there is conscious manipulation and aggression.
-Passive codependency is when someone has historically operated from a victim (usually martyr) role.
+Passive codependency is when someone has historically operated from a victim (usually a martyr) role.

-We embrace or avoid emotional intimacy with others along a continuum, but often there is one of the following three adult attachment styles predominating when dating or when in a long term relationship or marriage:
+We embrace or avoid emotional intimacy with others along a continuum, but often there is one of the following three adult attachment styles predominating when dating or when in a long term relationship or marriage.

 In this style there is an abundance of love and warmth.
 They most likely benefitted from a 'secure base' when growing up and they easily accept another’s shortcomings.
 They are not seeking perfection in another.
 There is no manipulation in the relationship.
 Because they have high levels of self-esteem they can deal with criticism from others in a healthy and mature way.
 Rather than becoming defensive in potential areas of conflict they can more easily de-escalate tensions by learning to compromise.
 This could mean, in practice, that they are more likely to apologise, forgive or problem solve in order to keep relations intact.

 Securely attached individuals can still experience anxiety (such as when a partner or child is unexpectedly missing from home, for example) and this should not be confused with being codependent.